 Mount Kelimutu is a dormant volcano sitting at 1 639 m with 3 lakes at its peak.

 These tri-colored lakes are a natural phenomenon and change dramatically and unpredictably from blue to green to brown and even red.
 This is a result of the chemical reaction of the lake’s minerals, the gas activity of the volcano as well as the changing weather conditions.

 Due to the toxic sulfuric water, it’s not safe to swim in the Kelimutu Crater Lakes.
 It’s also a sacred place for locals who consider these lakes to be the resting place for departed souls.

-From the entrance of the park, it’s a short 1.5km hike to the peak of Mount Kelimutu.
-The path is well marked with a gradual incline and suitable for all ages.
+From the entrance of the park, it’s a short 1.5 km hike to the peak of Mount Kelimutu.
+The path is well-marked with a gradual incline and is suitable for all ages.

 The UNESCO World Heritage site covers a distance of 123m by 123m.
 The temple is decorated with intricate carvings and ornate stupas and consists of over 504 statues of Buddha.

-Getting there: Borobudur is only one hour’s drive from Yogyakarta in Java.
-The easiest way to get here is with a tour.
+Borobudur is only one hour’s drive from Yogyakarta in Java.
+The easiest way to get here is to book a tour like this.

 Here are just a few of the highlights from my trip to the Komodo Islands.